later post | index | earlier post

 What metals can be recycled?

-Copper – premium-grade copper can hold up to 95 per cent of the value of the original primary metal itself.
-Scrap copper wiring can be one of the easiest sources of scrap metal: sourced from the base of televisions and computer monitors; inside laptops and DVD players; within large and small electrical appliances; and in handheld electronics.
+Premium-grade copper can hold up to 95% of the value of the original primary metal itself.
+Scrap copper wiring can be one of the easiest and most common sources of scrap metal, found in electrical cables, inside televisions, computer monitors, laptops and DVD players; within large and small electrical appliances, and in handheld electronics.

 Recent posts